Superforms, supercurrents and convex geometry: Valuations on convex bodies.

-for some measure $d\nu$ on the sphere.
-(Recall that, conversely, any measure on the sphere can be obtained this way by Theorem \ref{secondpart}.)
-Hence, for some constant $C$,

-in the notation of (\ref{0-norm}) .
-This is not automatically satisfied by a continuous valuation which is just supposed to be continuous under uniform convergence of the support functions.
-(The two things are not equivalent since the space of convex functions is not a linear space).
-Indeed, it is not hard to see that a valuation is continuous if and only if it satisfies

-where $\|\cdot\|$ is defined in (\ref{other-norm}), which is a weaker requirement since $\|\cdot\|_0\leq\|\cdot\|$.
-This argument perhaps also suggests that the question of characterizing the space of all continuous translation invariant valuations is unlikely to have any good answer, since it would include determining the dual of the space $\Delta$ with the norm (\ref{other-norm}).

-One may also note that for the integrand in Theorem \ref{somevaluations} to be well defined for general convex bodies $K$ we need, in order to apply Theorem \ref{crucial}, that $\Omega$ be strong and weakly positive, or can be written as a difference of such currents.
-We shall see shortly that this corresponds to valuations that can be written as differences between two {\it monotone} valuations.
-This class of valuations therefore seems to be the largest class that can be described by currents, unless Theorem \ref{crucial} can be generalized.
+One should note that for the integrand in Theorem \ref{somevaluations} to be well defined for general convex bodies $K$ we need, in order to apply Theorem \ref{crucial}, that $\Omega$ be strong and weakly positive, or can be written as a difference of such currents.
+This is the reason why we have assumed to $\Omega$ is (the difference of) strongly homogeneous currents.
+We shall see shortly that this corresponds to valuations that can be written as (differences of) {\it monotone} valuations.

 The definition of $\F$ can be rewritten in a more suggestive way.
 For convex bodies $K$ let \be e^{\omega_K}=\sum_0^n \omega_K^k/k! \ee (higher power than $n$ vanish for degree reasons).
 With this notation we get \be \F(\Omega)(K)=\int e^{\omega_K}\w\Omega, \ee since, if $\Omega$ is of bidegree $(n-p,n-p)$, only the term with $k=p$ in (\ref{eupphojdtillomega}) gives a non-zero contribution to the integral.
 One advantage of this formulation is that we can treat valuations of different homogeneity simultaneously and allow $\Omega$ to be a sum of terms of bidegree $(p,p)$ for different $p$.
 Formally, $\F$ behaves like a Fourier transform, taking currents to (translation invariant) valuations.
-As a first example
+As a first example,

 so $\F(1)$ is Lebesgue measure.
 Furthermore, the trivial valuation is obtained as $\F(\delta_0)$, the `Fourier transform' of the Dirac delta function, viewed as having full bidegree (so that it acts only on the constant term in the series expansion of $e^{\omega_K}$).
 Note also that \be e^{\omega_{K+L}}=e^{\omega_K}\w e^{\omega_L}, \ee so we can think of the exponential of $\omega_K$ as a sort of character on the space of convex bodies with Minkowski addition, taking values in a space of currents.
 This implies immediately that